About the Reliable Public Power Provider (RP3) Program

 In the RP3 program, applicants earn points for their practices and accomplishments in each of the four disciplines.
 Criteria posed as questions within each discipline are based on leading business practices and are intended to represent a utility-wide commitment to safe and reliable delivery of electricity.
 If your utility earns the RP3 designation, you can use the designation status to demonstrate your value and operational excellence to your community.
 This prestigious designation has been awarded to qualifying public power utilities for 13 years.

-Fill out a registration form to get access to the 2018 application, which is available now.
-For utilities applying in 2018, designations will be announced in 2019.
+Fill out a registration form to get access to the 2018 application.
 Any utility that wishes to renew a designation awarded in 2015 must reapply in 2018.

 Learn how to apply and access helpful application resources on our How to Apply page.